We Buy Fire Damage Houses Logo

 If you are the victim of a recent house fire it’s as important to assess your mental state as it is to assess the damage to your home.

 That’s because traumatic events like a house fire can easily result in PTSD.
-Among the negative consequences of this condition are depression, anxiety and loss of your “zeal.”
+Among the negative consequences of this condition are depression, anxiety, and loss of your “zeal,” which could significantly impact your decision-making process when it comes time to repair or sell your fire-damaged house.

 What is PTSD?

 First, we should define trauma in general.
 By definition, trauma is an experience or event which overwhelms the information processing capacity of any given organism.
-Every experience is comprised of four areas of information: behavior, sensations, affect and cognitions.
-In all these four areas, trauma involves a significant amount of information which needs to be processed.
+Every experience comprises four areas of information: behavior, sensations, affect, and cognitions.
+Trauma involves a significant amount of information in all these four areas that needs processing.

 Unfortunately, living creatures have a limited processing capacity for information received simultaneously.
 The non-processed information elements then remain active and continue to “circulate” in the information processing system so to speak, waiting to be processed.